emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 If it does not wish to perform password authentication, then it responds with a NAK TLV indicating the rejection of the Basic-Password-Auth-Req TLV.

+The basic password authenticaton defined here is similar in functionality to that used by {{RFC5281}} with inner password authentication.

 Multiple round trips of password authentication requests and responses MAY be used to support some "housekeeping" functions such as a password or pin change before a user is considered to be authenticated.
-Multiple rounds MAY also be used to communicate a users password, and separately a one-time password.
+Multiple rounds MAY also be used to communicate a users password, and separately a one-time password such as TOTP {{?RFC6238}}.

 The first Basic-Password-Auth-Req TLV received in a session MUST include a prompt, which the peer displays to the user.
 Subsequent